programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 `(set: $confidence to it -1)`

 After choosing that passage, confidence is now equal to 4.
 In and of itself, this doesn’t accomplish anything.
-The player will not see the confidence variable unless I choose to show it to them:
+The player will not see the confidence variable unless I choose to show it to them.
+The following line of code (which you do not need to add to the game) will display the value of confidence:

 `(print: $confidence)`